 Pelvic girdle pain and Symphysis Pubis Instability

 You might also be interested in Frequently asked questions about massage and pregnancy which has some practical tips.
-Shiatsu and massage can help support you and as pelvic girdle instability expresses itself differently for different women your therapist can support you to work out the best approach for you.
+Shiatsu and massage can help support you if you have pelvic girdle instablity.
+As pelvic girdle instability expresses itself differently for different women your therapist can support you to work out the best approach for you.

 Testimonial: Shiatsu helps with SPD (pelvic girdle pain)

 note: SPD used to be the “label” and this stands for Symphysis pubis diastasis, but this terms has largely been replaced by symphysis pubis instability as it is not really a diastasis (separation) which can be measured and which gives an indication of the severity: like diastasis of the recti (abdominal) muscles.

 “I went to see Hannah Mackay, a Wellmother trained practitioner, with SPD (Pelvic Girdle Pain) in my second pregnancy.
 I had problems with walking any distance over a few minutes without resting, and was in a lot of discomfort, sitting, standing.
 The pain and discomfort were causing me a lot of anxiety as I was only half way through my pregnancy and was worrying about being able to look after my two year old and how long I would be able to work into the pregnancy.
 The day before my first appointment with Hannah I had had a panic attack (my first) which I feel was caused by my increased anxiety levels, caused by the pain.